pithakpong/HCRL_egoProject/README.md

 ## How to Play the Game

-Follow these steps to enjoy the "HCRL_egoProject" game:

 1. **Upload Code with Unique Board (M5stack):**
    - Connect each M5stack device to your computer.
    - Upload the game code to each M5stack device, ensuring that each one has a unique board configuration.